Privacy Policy

 - Biometric data

-- Special category data — unless incidentally present in documents uploaded by the school, in which case Guardian Mode redacts it before AI processing
+- Special category data — unless a product schedule or DPIA covers the purpose, or it is incidentally present in school-controlled documents or evidence uploaded by the school

 4. How we use AI